UPDATED for 2018-19 Season

 Many of these are squid boats which use light to attract the catch and can be seen at night from the different beaches, their powerful high watt bulbs, seemingly equidistant from one another, creating an impression of a distant shoreline as they bob away on the horizon.

-From here, it is just a short way to Hat Sai Noi, a tiny strip of sand which is home to some chill-out beach bars and beyond this, another kilometre or so to Bang Bao Beach Koh Chang, the beach for those staying at Bang Bao and the last area on this west coast.
+It is now just a short way to Hat Sai Noi, a tiny strip of sand which is home to some chill-out beach bars, restaurants and the odd room.
+Beyond this, another kilometre or so brings you out at Bang Bao Beach Klong Goi, the last area on this west coast.